EpicBrainUser/python-booklet/python_booklet.typ

 ```
 All of these numbers take up the same amount of #gls("mem"), but the decimal point 'floats' in the number.\

-=== Floating point number arithmatic
+=== Floating point number arithmetic
 Beware, sometimes floats misbehave - because of how the computer - which works in binary - handles them.
 Take a look at this example:
 ```python
 >>> 0.1 + 0.2
 0.30000000000000004
 ```
-This is due to rouding that occures, a bit like how you can't store $1/3$ as a decimal properly in denary.
+This is due to routing that occurs, a bit like how you can't store $1/3$ as a decimal properly in denary.

 == Boolean (bool)
 A boolean value can be `True` or `False`.